aaronbnb/easel.js-say-what-game/README.md

   **Day 3**: Create the `score.js` logic backend.
 Build out logic for devising score based on time spent playing per question or on how many hints were viewed.
 Incorporate the logic into the `game.js` rendering.
 Goals for the day:

-- Export an `Automata` object with correct type and handling logic
 - Have a functional grid on the `Canvas` frontend that correctly handles iterations from one generation of the game to the next